PineScript Coding Tutorial

 ASSET INDEX & SYMBOLS

-By rule, a script uses the data of the current chart.
-However, you can add data of other assets in your script, by using the instruction ‘security’.
-The instruction ‘security’ allows to set the timeframe ‘D’ but also to choose between open, high, low, and close.
+By default, a script uses the data from the current chart.
+However, you can include data from other assets in your script by using the ‘security’ instruction.
+The ‘security’ function lets you set the timeframe (e.g., ‘D’ for daily) and choose between open, high, low, and close prices.

 • Asset2 = security("MSFT", "D", close)